Join a Division Committee!

 Communications Committee

-The Communications Committee is led by an elected Chair and Chair-Elect.
-At the direction of the co-chairs, committee members support the Division's numerous outreach and communications content and platforms, including our website, newsletter, virtual meeting platform, email, and social media.
+The Communications Committee is led by two elected Co-Chairs.
+Committee members support the Division's numerous outreach and communications content and platforms, including our website, newsletter, virtual meeting platform, email, and social media.
 Sub-committees or task leads may be established for specific modes of communication.

 Busiest period: Consistent activity, with peaks around big events (i.e., NPC).